The useRef Hook

 We'll cover the following...

 In React, we often encounter scenarios where we need to directly interact with the DOM, store mutable values that don’t trigger re-renders, or persist data across renders.
-The useRef
+The useRef Hook is a powerful tool for these purposes.
+It allows us to create a reference to a DOM element or a mutable value that doesn’t reinitialize between renders.

-In React, a mutable value can hold data that is intended to be updated directly without triggering a re-render or affecting the component's lifecycle.
+In React, a mutable value can hold data that is intended to be updated directly without triggering a re-render or affecting the component’s life cycle.

 Understanding useRef

-hook in React serves multiple purposes in managing data and interacting with the DOM.
+The useRef Hook in React serves multiple purposes in managing data and interacting with the DOM.
 It provides a way to create a mutable reference, which can be used for two primary purposes:

 Accessing and manipulating DOM elements: We can attach a

-reference to a DOM element and directly manipulate it (e.g., focusing an input field or scrolling to a specific section).Storing persistent mutable values:
+useRefreference to a DOM element and directly manipulate it (e.g., focusing an input field or scrolling to a specific section).Storing persistent mutable values:

-can hold values that need to persist across renders but should not trigger re-renders when updated (e.g., timer IDs or previous state values).
+useRefcan hold values that need to persist across renders but should not trigger re-renders when updated (e.g., timer IDs or previous state values).